w010/w_query2csv/README.md

 ## 9. ChangeLog

+##### 0.6.1
+- [minor breaking] Core::config property was renamed to Core::file_config (might impact your custom processors or xclasses)
+- New options: output.additionalHeaders, output.additionalHeadersProcessor
+- File delivery was extracted to its own Disposition object, for more control of output and better extendability
+- Some old long-deprecated options (hsc, nbr) now triggers deprecation log/error

 ##### 0.6.0
-- TYPO3 10.4 / doctrine compatibility
+- TYPO3 10.4 / full Doctrine compatibility - no more typo3db_legacy
-- removed deprecated general Process class
+- Removed deprecated old general Process class
+- New processor: PregReplace
+- Processors now implements processor interface (but it's not yet mandatory when writing own)

 ##### 0.5.0
 - TYPO3 9.5 compatibility (needs typo3db_legacy to be installed, no doctrine support yet)